Tribometers (Slip Test Meters) Compared

 Use: Periodic monitoring, dry and wet, using hard and soft rubber test feet.

 Approximate price, USD: $4,200.00

-The ASTM standard F1679-04e1, the only official test method using the Variable Incidence Tribometer (VIT, or English XL) was withdrawn by ASTM with no replacement in 2006 shortly after it was passed due to its inability to provide a reasonable precision statement; see www.ASTM.org/Standards/F1679.htm.
-This instrument is highly popular amongst professional expert witnesses because the result of the test can be easily and heavily influenced by the user to get the desired result.
+The ASTM standard F1679-04e1, the official test method using the Variable Incidence Tribometer (VIT, or English XL) was withdrawn by ASTM with no replacement in 2006 due to its inability to provide a reasonable precision statement; see what Wikipedia’s floor slip resistance testing page has to say about this “instrument” with poor precision that seems to be loved by full-time expert witnesses, who get paid to get the answer that will help win a lawsuit, the truth be damned.
+This instrument is highly popular amongst these professional “experts” because the result of the test can be easily and heavily influenced by the user to get the desired result.
 This makes it an excellent tool for an unscrupulous expert witness who needs to get the result desired by the attorney who hired him/her to run the test.

 Approximate price: $6,200.00